tailor-platform/terraform-provider-tailor/docs/resources/telemetryrouter_otlp_exporter.md

 - `enable_traces` (Boolean) Whether to forward trace signals to this exporter.
 Defaults to false.
 - `enabled` (Boolean) Whether this exporter is active.
 Defaults to true.
 - `headers` (Map of String, Sensitive) Additional headers to attach to outgoing requests to the endpoint.
+- `include_access_logs` (Boolean) Whether to include API request access logs in what this exporter forwards.
+Access logs are an additional category of the logs signal, delivered only when enabled, enable_logs, and include_access_logs are all true.
+Defaults to false.

 ### Read-Only